 The advantage of using kids as dumbbells, he pointed out, was that as they grow older their weight will increase, thereby naturally helping the parents to develop their strength.

-It's an intriguing idea, although a set of dumbbells is
+It's an intriguing idea, although a set of dumbbells is a lot

 cheaper than having children.
 And won't break if you drop them.